 Wild camping on Haystacks

-I have been wild camping on Haystacks above Buttermere in the Lake District numerous times over the years.
+I have been wild camping on Haystacks above the Buttermere Valley in the Lake District numerous times over the years.
 Its a great wild camping location as its summit plateau covers sizeable area and has many sheltered spots on which to pitch a tent.
 However Haystacks is popular with wild campers so its rare to have the fell to yourself.
 Also I have always been unlucky with the weather whenever I’ve slept there and have returned with very few photographs.

 Recently, on seeing a promising dawn forecast, I decided to try yet again as I’m a stubborn Yorkshireman.
 The fact that the evening and overnight forecasts weren’t so good wasn’t going to put me off.

 Gatesgarth Farm to Haystacks

 On parking in one of the lay-bys that line the road beside Gatesgarthdale Beck at teatime I decided to wait a while and think through my plan.
 And wait for the rain to stop as it was chucking it down!
 The forecast inclement weather had obviously arrived early.
 Eventually it did ease a little so it was time to set off, up the Warnscale Valley.